-Live Weekend Classes Online
+Live Weekend Classes Online (Zoom Video)

-At the Orca Institute, we are always striving to be on the cutting edge of technology.
+At Orca Institute, we are always striving to be on the cutting edge of technology.
 We believe that this focus only serves to enhance our ability to deliver high-quality content to our students.
 We are now offering our training online through our Virtual Classroom.

 Participants can attend training or meetings from anywhere in the world with the appropriate equipment (listed below).
 There is no extra fee for this method of delivery.
 The technical requirements needed by the student to participate are as follows: